grid5000/g5k-api/README.md

 * Once you've packaged the new version, you must release it to the APT repository hosted on apt.grid5000.fr.
 There is Capistrano task for this:
+  By default it will release to g5k-api-devel repository hosted by apt.grid5000.fr

         $ REMOTE_USER=g5kadmin cap release

   Note that you can use the same task to release on a different host (for testing purposes for example), by setting the HOST environment variable to another server (a Grid'5000 node for instance).

+  To release to stable API, you will need to set G5KPROD before running the task

+	$ REMOTE_USER=g5kadmin G5KPROD=YES cap release

 * If you released on apt.grid5000.fr, then you are now able to install the new version on any server by launching the following commands: